 This year, we’re specifically excited about talks and workshops related to the following themes:

-We've closed the call for talk proposals on 4/21 but you can still
+We've closed the call for talk and workshop proposals

 PyBay is the year's largest gathering of SF Bay Area Python developers!
 With more than 500 developers attending and a growing YouTube channel with an international audience, speaking at PyBay2018 is your extraordinary opportunity to: